neutralinojs/neutralinojs.github.io/docs/configuration/neutralino.config.json.md

 - `none` : Server sends the access token always, so any new client can see the application.

+The default value becomes `one-time` if this setting is not specified by the developer.

 :::danger
 If you are using native APIs that can access your computer's internals such as `os`, `filesystem`, modules, never use `none` option since any new client can use those APIs.